Dr. Anne HeathAssociate Professor of Art History and Director, Mellon Scholars Program

 Professor Heath has received numerous grants and awards for her research and teaching, which have enabled her to travel in the United States and abroad to conduct archival and fieldwork research.

-- “Elevating Germanus of Auxerre: The Architecture, Liturgy, and Politics of Monastic Identity,” Speculum 90, no. 1, 2015
+- “Elevating Saint Germanus of Auxerre: Architecture, Politics, and Liturgy in the Reclaiming of Monastic Identity,” Speculum 90, no. 1, 2015

 - “Secular Power, Sacred Authority, and Urban Topography in the Palm Sunday Procession in Late Medieval Auxerre, France,” Viator 41, no. 1, Spring 2010